 Welcome to Ruleshammer!
-This week is the second “episode” of a series I’m calling Ruleshammer Battle.
+This week is the fourth “episode” of a series I’m calling Ruleshammer Battle.
 A step by step explanation of a small game of warhammer 40k.
 Remember the banner below will take you to the Ruleshammer 9th Edition Compendium, for all the questions I’ve answered for the last few months!

 Welcome back!
 If you missed last week’s Episode (3), I’d recommend having a read of that first to get caught up!
 Last week we went through all the pregame abilities, and the Tau army was about to start its Shooting Phase.

 Robert “TheChirurgeon” Jones: I’m also back this week, with some strategic commentary on the game.

 It’s time to do what the Tau are known for.
 But where to start?
 Resolving shooting in the best order is something that will come with practice, but a good habit in my opinion is to think “when they remove models, can they prevent one of my other units from shooting?”
 Rob: Archon Skari wrote a wonderful article about Drukhari that touches on this – check out Keys to the Spire, Part 2 for more on target priority.

 Lets look at the board for a moment:

 It might be tempting for the Tau player to start with their Coldstar Commander (12), but if they were to shoot at the Plague Marines (1), then the Death Guard could remove models from that unit such that fewer Breachers (17) are within the 8″ range of their Close Range Profile, reducing the overall effectiveness of our shooting.
 With practice this will become easier to see at a glance.

 Start of the Shooting Phase

 With that in mind, note that Tau actually start their shooting phase by resolving the Markerlight actions that just completed: